Mental Health Case Manager jobs at Mental Health America of Los Angeles - 29 jobs

 Inglewood, CA jobs

 This is a full-time, hybrid position that requires a mixture of field work, office work, and time spent working remotely.
-The primary working location will be the Inglewood and the surrounding area.
+The primary working location will be the Inglewood and the surrounding areas, and candidates must be based in the greater South Bay.

 You have the option to elect to a 9/80 flex work schedule after the first six months of employment.